gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

 >"*Please come to this room for the behavioral tests.
 Sit in the chair.
 Could I move the chair a little bit?
 I want to make sure every particpants are at the same distance to the computer screen.
 Please sit straight and have you back touching the chair.
 Do not move your chair.*"
->"Could you have your cell phone outside this room?*"
+>"Could you have your cell phone outside this room?"

 ### Run computer-based tasks